I really dislike the saying, "Abs are made in the kitchen."

 "But Ben, what about the plank?"

 Again, this may be a hot take, but the hollow rock is far superior to the plank.
-I feel like a could hold a plank for 3 years but 30 sec into a hollow hold or rocks and I am shaking like a leaf.
+I feel like I could hold a plank for 3 years but 30 sec into a hollow hold or rocks and I am shaking like a leaf.

 With that being said, the plank is still a valuable exercise.
 If you are well-trained do these with a weight on your rear.
 If you are a beginner, build to being able to hold a legit plank for 2 minutes.